kip-hart/AABBTree/README.rst

 |s-pver| |s-travis| |s-cov| |s-docs| |s-license|

 AABBTree is a pure Python implementation of a static d-dimensional axis aligned bounding box (AABB) tree.
-It is heavily based on `Introductory Guide to AABB Tree Collision Detection`_ from *Azure From The Trenches*.
+It is inspired by `Introductory Guide to AABB Tree Collision Detection`_ from *Azure From The Trenches*.